 - Bark that’s abruptly exposed to full sun can easily burn and develop disease cankers

 - The stubby limbs left on the tree are prone to insect infestations, disease and decay

 - The tree responds to the trauma by quickly growing new limbs which aren’t strong enough to withstand winds and storms

 - New branches will rapidly grow higher and bushier than before the tree was topped, so the tree topping has the opposite effect of what was intended and you're left with a tree that requires frequent, ongoing maintenance

-How to deal with a tree that’s grown too large
+Russ's Tree Service Certified Arborists on how to really deal with a tree that’s grown too large

 Topping is not the answer.
 With careful pruning, the height of a tree can be reduced without compromising its ability to survive.
 A properly pruned tree will not need to be pruned again for 10 to 15 years, while a topped tree will require repeat pruning every 2 to 3 years.